Deinandra minthornii: Taxonomy

-Distribution
+Distribution and habitat

-Deinandra minthornii is endemic from the Santa Susana Mountains, through the Simi Hills, to the Santa Monica Mountains of the southwestern Transverse Ranges, in Los Angeles and Ventura Counties, Southern California.
+D. minthornii is endemic from the Santa Susana Mountains, through the Simi Hills, to the Santa Monica Mountains of the southwestern Transverse Ranges, in Los Angeles and Ventura Counties, Southern California.

 This plant grows in the coastal sage scrub and chaparral habitats of the coastal sage and chaparral, and the chaparral habitat of the adjacent inland the montane chaparral and woodlands.
 It can be found on rocky outcroppings and in sandstone crevices, from 300–500 m in elevation.
 There are about 20 occurrences of the plant, but several have not been observed recently.